vstoppe/mycloud/pihole/Readme.md

 # Setup

-The myhostname.env file containes variables for the docker-compose.yml file AND the container.
-Before the first use you have to link your myhostname.env file to the .env
+The container expects a pihole.env file with all settings.
+It is also used for the ".env" file.
+Copy the pihole.env.example and adjust the settings.
+See the link abvole for all available environment variables:

+./pihole> `cp pihole.env.example pihole.env`

-./pihole> `ln -s myhostname.env .env`
+./pihole> `ln -s pihole.env .env`

 The Variables in your myhostname.env have to be adjusted to your needs.
 A description is included.